 361.6.5 Student Injury and Illness

-Students participating in on-campus activities, classes, laboratories, events and/or programs may be injured or become ill.
-The University does not provide primary accident or medical insurance for students.
+The University does not provide primary accident or medical insurance for students participating in on-campus activities, classes, laboratories, events and/or programs who may be injured or become ill.

 The University shall maintain insurance which provides limited payment for medical services in excess of a student’s personal health insurance benefits for injuries related to travel for University activities, classes, field trips, events and/or programs.
 Coverage excludes participation in intercollegiate athletic activities.